What is CECT Chest With 3D?

 Contrast Enhanced Computerized Tomography (CECT) Scan of the chest is a diagnostic procedure in which a contrast material is injected and the rotating beams of X-rays are used to create a detailed three dimensional image of the chest or thorax to identify problems associated with the diaphragm, heart, lungs, food pipe, rib cage, spinal column and surrounding soft tissues like muscles.
 The data from contrast CT scans are then converted into a 3D image which can be further rotated 360 degrees in any dimension.

-Why Get Tested for CECT Chest With 3D?
+Why is CECT Chest With 3D done?

 - To determine the cause of symptoms like cough, shortness of breath, chest pain, etc.